Jackline-ke/market_hub/README.md

 rails server
 Access the application in your browser at http://localhost:3000.

-Usage
+## Usage
-Sign up as a buyer or seller to create an account.
+- Sign up as a buyer or seller to create an account.
-Browse products by category or search for specific items.
+- Browse products by category or search for specific items.
-Add products to your cart, update quantities, and proceed to checkout.
+- Add products to your cart, update quantities, and proceed to checkout.
-Leave ratings and reviews for products you have purchased or interacted with.
-Sellers can manage their product listings, including creating, updating, and deleting products.
+- Sellers can manage their product listings, including creating, updating, and deleting products.
-Explore the application and experience the functionality provided.
+- Explore the application and experience the functionality provided.

-Contributing
+##Contributing
-Contributions are welcome!
+- Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-License
+## License
 This project is licensed under the MIT License.

-Contributors
-jackline Anyango
-eric Thiongo
-Sherry Kisilu
-Ernest Okiror

-Acknowledgments
+## Acknowledgments
-The project was inspired by popular online marketplaces like Jumia and Amazon.
+- The project was inspired by popular online marketplaces like Jumia and Amazon.
-Special thanks to the Ruby on Rails community for providing excellent documentation and resources.
+- Special thanks to the Ruby on Rails and React community for providing excellent documentation and resources.

-Page
+## Page
 Banner
 ![Screenshot from 2023-07-24 08-14-17](https://github.com/Jackline-ke/market_hub/assets/62282697/a729b361-c0f3-4c79-be76-13199c08f28e)
 Featured Products